owid/owid-datasets/datasets/Democracy - OWID based on Boix-Miller-Rosato/README.md

-# Political regimes - OWID based on Boix et al. (2013)
+# Democracy - OWID based on Boix-Miller-Rosato

 This dataset provides information on political regimes, using data from Boix et al. (2013).